justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Health-Mental-Self-Care-How-are-you.md

 ## Fear and Shame

-Be aware of your fears like fear of judgement, not being good enough, rejection.
+Be aware of your fears like fear of judgment, not being good enough, rejection.

 Opposites of your values can be fears like: